 9 Echinacea Benefits

-Although there seems to be an infinite number of Echinacea benefits, these nine stand out.
+What are the benefits of taking echinacea?
+Although there seems to be an infinite number of echinacea benefits, these nine stand out.

 1. Combats Cancer

-The medicinal value of phytochemicals contained in Echinacea is clearly evident and indicates that these agents, as well as phytochemicals not yet discovered in other herbs, may be valuable tools to combat tumors.
+Fascinating research about echinacea benefits regarding brain cancer has been published by the National Institutes of Health (NIH).
+Stating that, the “medicinal value of phytochemicals contained in Echinacea is clearly evident and indicates that these agents, as well as phytochemicals not yet discovered in other herbs, may be valuable tools to combat tumors.”
 (5)

 - Echinacea cuts the chances of catching a common cold by 58 percent.